cyberpescadito/CortexDocs/analyzer_requirements.md

 You need to have or create a free Hunter.io [account](https://hunter.io/).

 Provide the [API key](https://hunter.io/api_keys) as a value for the `key` parameter.

+### Ldap_Query
+Query a LDAP server to get desired user attributes values.

+#### Requirements
+Provide connection details (server address, credentials), the base DN of your LDAP, and a list of attributes you want to fetch from the LDAP Server.
+You may also need to modify the "long.html" report template to add the attributes you inserted in your list.

 ### MaxMind
 Geolocate an IP Address via [MaxMind](https://www.maxmind.com/en/home)